dak0rn/require.Sandbox/README.md

 > The patched `.onerror()` function suppresses all error messages.
 > It is recommended to turn this on only in productive environments.

+As of version 1.3.3, the function takes an optional argument `type`.

+     require.Sandbox.patch.require(type = 'silent')

+Possible values for `type`:

+- `silent` (default): all caught errors are suppressed
+- `verbose`: all caught errors are printed to the console using `console.error `

 #### require.Sandbox.patch.require()
 Patches the `.onError()` function provided by require.js to catch all errors that occur.
 This is required to prevent module error from bubbling up.
 You can use the [Sandbox.test](#test-parameter) parameter to programmatically check if a module has been loaded successfully.

+As of version 1.3.3, the function takes an optional argument `type`.

+     require.Sandbox.patch.require(type = 'silent')

+Possible values for `type`:

+- `silent` (default): all caught errors are suppressed
+- `verbose`: all caught errors are printed to the console using `console.error `

 #### require.Sandbox.restore.window()